Rolando Reyes Sr.

-Don Rolando Reyes Sr. is a well-known Honduran cigar maker of Cuban origin formerly residing in Danlí, Honduras.
-He is a master blender, roller and is the creator of Cuba Aliados, Puros Indios and other famous cigar brands.
-Don Rolando is widely known throughout the cigar industry for his unusual work habits: he works at night when everyone has left, inspecting the day's production.
-He is married and has three children: a son, Rolando Reyes Jr., and two daughters, Oneida Reyes-Diez and Seida Reyes.
+Don Rolando Reyes Sr. was a well-known Honduran cigar maker of Cuban origin formerly residing in Danlí, Honduras.
+He was a master blender, roller and is the creator of Cuba Aliados, Puros Indios and other cigar brands.

 Early life

 Rolando Reyes was born in 1924 into a large family of fourteen (seven boys and seven girls), in Zulueta, Las Villas Province, Cuba (now in Villa Clara Province).
 His father owned a trucking business, but unlike his siblings, he wished to become a tabacalero, a tobacconist.
 At nine years old, Rolando was apprenticed to Silvio Santana of the Tabacalera Pequeña in Zulueta, where he was taught all aspects of cigar making.
 He went to school at 8 in the morning until noon, and then worked in the factory from 1 (1300 hrs) in the afternoon until 9 at night (2100 hrs).
 After two years at Tabacalera Pequeña, he left there to work in the Aquilar factory in nearby Remedios.